 A total of 4 winners will be recognised.
 A 1st, 2nd, and 3rd place winner will be awarded.
-The top scoring project from the Plastic Free category will win the coveted Plastic Free Innovation of the Year Award for its outstanding work and contribution to Plastic Free and Biomaterial based package designs over the past year.
+The top scoring project from the Plastic Free category will win the coveted Plastic Free Innovation of the Year Award for its outstanding work and contribution to Plastic Free based package designs over the past year.

 Who evaluates the Plastic Free Award?